-Electrical parts tend to click when air conditioners start up and shut down.
+Electrical parts tend to click when air conditioners start-up and shut down.
 Clicking noises may also be a sign of loose parts brushing against other components while the system is running.
-Our staff offer dependable air conditioning repair services and have the equipment required to fix noises in your system.
-Give our technicians a call by phone at (484) 206-8594 to receive help with a broken system.
+Our staff offers dependable air conditioning repair services and have the equipment required to fix noises in your system.
+Give our technicians a call by phone to receive help with a broken system.
 Constant clicking is abnormal and may indicate a defective control panel, poor electrical connections, or a failing thermostat.
 Schedule a service with your local WM.
 Henderson contractors.

 Clanking air conditioner noises indicate a component is loose within the AC unit.
 A certified technician will determine if the clanking originates from a failed component or if the fan blades are unbalanced.
 Regular air conditioner maintenance can help you detect underlying problems that possibly decrease the efficiency of your system or may lead to AC failure.

 The average cost to hire a licensed HVAC technician to perform a central air conditioning installation will vary from $3,000 to $7,000 or more.
-If you need help installing a new system, give our team a call by phone at (484) 443-4731.
 The staff at WM Henderson provides dependable air conditioning repair and installation services to homes in areas of Pennsylvania such as Coatesville, West Chester, Broomall, and Conshohocken.

 The outdoor condensing unit is equipped with a motor that is designed to operate the compressor.
 The compressor in your air conditioner will squeeze the refrigerant into a pressurized gas.
 This will cause the refrigerant to be pushed through a pipe to a coil in the outdoor condensing unit.
 Once the refrigerant reaches the outdoor coils, it will discharge the excess heat and moisture from your house.
 Next, the refrigerant is transformed into a liquid and is circulated to the indoor unit.

 After the refrigerant is in your house, it evaporates from a liquid to a gas and extracts the heat energy and moisture from the interior air of your house.
 Once the refrigerant has absorbed the heat energy, it is distributed to the compressor and the cooling cycle starts again.
 Do you have a broken compressor in your system?
-Give our team a call by phone at (484) 443-4731 to receive a professional air conditioning service.
 The certified HVAC contractors at WM Henderson provide reliable air conditioning repair services to homeowners in West Chester and other areas of Pennsylvania.

 Once the refrigerant becomes too low, the central air conditioner will be unable to remove heat and moisture from the air in your house.
 Lastly, the air in your household may feel too warm due to an incorrectly sized air conditioner.
-Give our team of trained technicians a call at (484) 443-4731 to receive help with an HVAC problem.
 WM Henderson provides affordable and efficient air conditioning repair and installation services to homeowners in Conshohocken, Coatesville, Broomall, and other areas of Pennsylvania.

 In addition, a high amount of moisture or humidity may promote the growth of mold in your house.
 If this issue isn’t fixed quickly, the excess moisture in the air may cause the wood on your couch or bed to rot.
 Does the air in your household feel sticky and humid?
-Give our team a call by phone at (484) 443-4731 to receive help with an air conditioning repair issue.
 Our team of licensed HVAC technicians offers safe and fair air conditioning services to homes in Broomall and Coatesville, Pennsylvania.

 A central air conditioning system with a high SEER Rating is more efficient when compared to a system with a lower rating.
 The latest air conditioners for sale on the market feature SEER Ratings that vary from 13 to 21.
 A majority of central air conditioners with high SEER ratios will include either a 2-stage or variable-speed compressor to enhance the temperature and comfort of your home.
 The process of choosing a brand new air conditioner for your household can be stressful.
-Give our team a call by phone at (484) 443-4731 to receive help with an air conditioning repair or replacement.
 The team at WM Henderson provides proven and trusted air conditioning repair services to households in West Chester and other areas of Pennsylvania.